-NICC is a non-resident campus; however, a listing of available rental properties in various communities within proximity of each campus is complied annually.
+NICC is a non-resident campus; however, a listing of available rental properties in various communities within proximity of each campus is compiled annually.
 Housing costs vary depending upon the amenities provided.
-Housing information may be obtained from the Admissions Office or online at www.nicc.edu/housing.
+Housing information may be obtained from the Admissions Office or online at

-LEARNING AND WRITING CENTER
+LEARNING AND WRITING CENTERS